ColdBox/coldbox-zero-to-hero/steps/step-8.md

 So what would we need to complete these stories, make an inventory:

-- A `User` object to model our user.
+- [ ] A `User` object to model our user.
 We already created a migration for it.
-- Update our `UserService` so we can retrieve new users and save new users
+- [ ] Update our `UserService` so we can retrieve new users (`new()`) and save new users (`create()`)
-- A handler and routing to control the display of our new registration form and the saving of such form.
+- [ ] A handler and routing to control the display of our new registration form and the saving of such form.
-- Hmm, since we are storing users now, we don't want to store passwords in plain text, so I guess we need to update our story to showcase storing secure passwords.
+- [ ] Hmm, since we are storing users now, we don't want to store passwords in plain text, so I guess we need to update our story to showcase storing secure passwords.

 ```html
 - I want to be able to display the new user registration form